devangmehta123/pycon-uk-2019/README.md

 # pycon-uk-2019
 Setup for Django REST Framework (DRF) workshop using virtualbox, vagrant, python, django, DRF, postgres

+## Initial audience question
+How many have any prior experience with a web app framework and REST API design?

 ## Preparation of environment in advance
 Pre install these to follow the workshop in your own notebook.
 These tools should work almost identically on win, mac, linux but my experience is primarily on win.